Design, deliver, and run enterprise blockchain workloads quickly and easily.

 At the Pittsburgh Supercomputing Center, researchers have built a capability that puts the power of high-performance computing (HPC) into the hands of organizations that have no experience using HPC, enabling them to use artificial intelligence and big data in ways not possible before.
 Called Bridges, the project aims to "democratize" supercomputing with low-cost access to processing that wouldn’t otherwise be available to industry and researchers, says Paola Buitrago, head of AI and big data at PSC.
 Uses cases include everything from disease and genomics research to analysis of all the information on the Internet.

-In this podcast, Buitrago and Nick Nystrom, interim director of research, explain the Bridges project, and how it's helping businesses and organizations across sectors gain the advantages of supercomputing via HPC and big data as a service.
+In this HPE Voice of the Customer podcast hosted by Dana Gardner of BriefingsDirect, Buitrago and Nick Nystrom, interim director of research, explain the Bridges project, and how it's helping businesses and organizations across sectors gain the advantages of supercomputing via HPC and big data as a service.

 Dana Gardner: Welcome to the next edition of the BriefingsDirect Voice of the Customer podcast series.
 I'm Dana Gardner, principle analyst at Interarbor Solutions, your host and moderator for this ongoing discussion on digital transformation success.
 Stay with us now to learn how agile businesses are fending off disruption—in favor of innovation.